ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

     .. code-block:: javascript

-        let page = new mupdfjs.PDFPage(doc, 0); // loads the first pageof the document
+        let page = new mupdfjs.PDFPage(doc, 0); // loads the first page of the document

 |instance_method_tag|